kecdevilla/kecdevilla/README.md

 ###

-<p align="left">My name is Kiara and I'm an aspiring data scientist, from the Philippines.</p>
+<p align="left">My name is Kiara and I'm an aspiring data scientist from the Philippines.</p>

 ###